AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 ![Connection map](assets/connectionmap.png)

-This map helps you to get a better understanding of how you have defined your connection and set up the relationship between your event, profile, lookup, and summary datasets using identifiers.
+This map helps you to get a better understanding of how you have defined your connection and set up the relationship between your event, profile, lookup, and summary datasets using containers and identifiers.

 ## Use numeric fields as lookup keys and lookup values {#numeric}